-The safety of lorazepam in pediatric patients with status epilepticus has not been systematically evaluated.
-Open-label studies described in the medical literature included 273 pediatric/adolescent patients; the age range was from a few hours old to 18 years of age.
+Open-label studies described in the medical literature included 273 pediatric patients; the age range was from a few hours old to 18 years of age.
 Paradoxical excitation was observed in 10% to 30% of the pediatric patients under 8 years of age and was characterized by tremors, agitation, euphoria, logorrhea, and brief episodes of visual hallucinations.
 Paradoxical excitation in pediatric patients also has been reported with other benzodiazepines when used for status epilepticus, as an anesthesia, or for pre-chemotherapy treatment.

-Pediatric patients (as well as adults) with atypical petit mal status epilepticus have developed brief tonic-clonic seizures shortly after Lorazepam Injection was given.
+Pediatric patients (as well as adults) with atypical petit mal status epilepticus have developed brief tonic-clonic seizures shortly after lorazepam was given.
 This “paradoxical” effect was also reported for diazepam and clonazepam.
-Nevertheless, the development of seizures after treatment with benzodiazepines is probably rare, based on the incidence in the uncontrolled treatment of series reported (i.e., seizures were not observed for 112 pediatric patients and 18 adults or during approximately 400 doses.).
+Nevertheless, the development of seizures after treatment with benzodiazepines is probably rare, based on the incidence in the uncontrolled treatment series reported (i.e., seizures were not observed for 112 pediatric patients and 18 adults or during approximately 400 doses).

 Seizure activity and myoclonus have been reported to occur following administration of Lorazepam Injection, especially in very low birth weight neonates.

-Clinical studies of lorazepam generally were not adequate to determine whether subjects aged 65 and over respond differently than younger subjects, however, age over 65 years may be associated with a greater incidence of central nervous system depression and more respiratory depression (see WARNINGS: Preanesthetic Use, PRECAUTIONS: General, and ADVERSE REACTIONS: Preanesthetic).
+Clinical studies of lorazepam generally were not adequate to determine whether subjects aged 65 and over respond differently than younger subjects; however, age over 65 may be associated with a greater incidence of central nervous system depression and more respiratory depression (see WARNINGS, Preanesthetic Use, PRECAUTIONS, General and ADVERSE REACTIONS, Preanesthetic).

-Age does not appear to have significant effect on lorazepam kinetics (see CLINICAL PHARMACOLOGY).
+Age does not appear to have a clinically significant effect on lorazepam kinetics (see CLINICAL PHARMACOLOGY).